 It took me about a decade from the time that I realized that I was an addict to finally get sober.
 I had spent most of my adult life using substances in one form or another, from party drugs to cannabis to alcohol.
 Alcohol, however, was the one that I was using dependently when I made the decision to go for treatment.

 Fear is a powerful motivator.
-It stops us from doing things that are harmful for us.
+It stops us from doing things that are harmful to us.
 In some scenarios, fear can be helpful, but when it actually stops you from making changes that are beneficial, that’s when it becomes a big problem.

 So even though I knew how much damage I was inflicting on myself by continuing to drink, there was a part of me that was absolutely petrified of making the changes needed.
 Today I can see that the things I feared were not only necessary but crucial to my recovery.